2022 French presidential election

 Presidential elections were held in France on 10 and 24 April 2022.
-As no candidate won a majority in the first round, a runoff was held, in which Emmanuel Macron defeated Marine Le Pen and was re-elected as President of France.
+As no candidate won a majority in the first round, a runoff was held, in which incumbent Emmanuel Macron defeated Marine Le Pen and was re-elected as President of France.
 Macron, from La République En Marche!
 (LREM), had defeated Le Pen, leader of the National Rally, once already in the 2017 French presidential election, for the term which expired on 13 May 2022.
+It was a rematch of the previous presidential election.
 Macron became the first president of France to win a re-election bid since Jacques Chirac won in 2002.

 In the first round Macron finished first with 28% of the vote, followed by Le Pen with 23%, Jean-Luc Mélenchon of La France Insoumise with 22% and Éric Zemmour of Reconquête with 7%.
 Valérie Pécresse of the Republicans received 5% of the vote and Anne Hidalgo, mayor of Paris and Socialist Party candidate, 2%.
 Both the Republicans and the Socialists, considered to be the dominant parties until 2017, received their worst results in a presidential election.

 In the second round, Macron beat Le Pen with 59% of the vote to her 41%, a narrower margin than in the 2017 election.
 Turnout was 72%, the lowest in a presidential election run-off since 1969.
 Le Pen conceded defeat after exit projections became available.
 The presidential election was followed by the 2022 French legislative election, held on 12–19 June, to elect the 577 members of the National Assembly, the lower house of the French Parliament.